SleepNumber/java-interview-test/README.md

       |__ Toby Flenderson
 ```

-- Add your code to the `PersonToPersonTreeNodeConverter#generateTree` method.
+- Add your code to the `PersonToPersonTreeNodeConverter`.`generateTree` method.
 - Run the junit test in `PersonToPersonTreeNodeConverterTest`.
 - Repeat until test passes.
 - Zip the project folder and email it to us.